Paul Myners, Baron Myners: After government

-In December 2013 he joined the Board of the troubled Co-operative Group as senior independent director to produce and publish for the members an independent report on governance.
-It was brought close to collapse in the year by losses in its banking subsidiary.
-The Co op is the largest convenience store retailer in the UK.
+In December 2013 he joined the Board of the Co-operative Group as senior independent director to produce and publish for the members an independent report on governance.
+The Co-op had been brought close to collapse in that year by losses in its banking subsidiary and suffered from a scandal involving the chair of the Co-op Bank, Paul Flowers.
 Myners limited his payment for this work to £1.
+His report recommended replacing the Co-op's mostly elected board with an appointed one of independent directors with business experience, with the members represented by a National Members Council.
+The recommendations were heavily criticised from some in the co-operative sector, who described the governance recommendations as "Plc style" but were adopted by the group members.

 On 1 February 2015 Lord Myners was appointed Chair of the Court of Governors and Council of the London School of Economics and Political Science, succeeding Peter Sutherland.

 In 2016, Lord Myners took up role as University Chancellor of the University of Exeter from Baroness Benjamin.

 In 2020 Lord Myners was active in seeking funding for the Stadium for Cornwall.

 Personal life and death

-He was first married to Tessa Stanford-Smith, a school teacher, from 1972 to 1993, and then to Alison Macleod, former chair of the Contemporary Art Society and trustee of The Royal Academy Development Trust.
+He was married twice, first to Tessa Stanford-Smith, a school teacher, from 1972 to 1993, and then to Alison Macleod, former chair of the Contemporary Art Society and trustee of The Royal Academy Development Trust. from 1995 to 2020.
 He had four daughters and a son through two marriages.
 He lived in London and had a cottage near Falmouth, Cornwall.

-Myners died at Chelsea and Westminster Hospital in London, on 16 January 2022, at the age of 73.
+Myners died at Chelsea and Westminster Hospital in London, on 16 January 2022, at the age of 73 after a fall at home and then contracting COVID-19 during the COVID-19 pandemic in England.